tahsin314/tahsin314/README.md

     Region 10, Dhaka.

 # Professional Projects
-- Co-development of semi-supervised CNN model for abnormality detection in sweet images.
+- Co-development of semi-supervised CNN model for abnormality detection in dairy product images.

 - Backend deep learning algorithm development of [RadAssist](https://www.radassist.net/), a web application for the detection and localization of **Intracranial Hemorrhage** from brain CT images.